 - Remind parents of social distancing with appropriate signage and stencils

-For our full range of social distancing products, including school kits, visit the Beaverswood store
+For our full range of social distancing products for schools, including school kits, visit the Beaverswood store